jdang9191/OneStop-Electronic-Sales-Analysis/README.md

-# 📦 OneStop Electronics E-commerce Analysis
+# 📦 OneStop Electronics E-Commerce Analysis

 ## Company Background
 Established in 2018, **OneStop Electronics** is a global e-commerce retailer specializing in high-demand consumer electronics.
 The company has capitalized on growing international interest by focusing on online sales and digital customer engagement.
 Its product lineup features top-tier brands such as **Apple, Samsung, and Bose**.